Boys' Ranch: Publication history

 According to a biographical page in one of the issues, Simon and Kirby claimed they had spent ten years researching what became Boys Ranch, traveling to Texas, Wyoming, and Arkansas.
 They were influenced by the films of early western actor and director William S. Hart.
 They had previously created the successful kid-gang features the Newsboy Legion and Boy Commandos for DC Comics.

 Simon in his autobiography recounted a casual meeting in September 1950 with Superman co-creator Jerry Siegel, who had dropped by Harvey Comics' offices, and showing Siegel art from various upcoming series:

 Launched in the wave of a western trend in American comic books, the series debuted with an October 1950 cover date as a 52-page, bimonthly series.
 It lasted six issues (Oct.
 1950 – Aug.
 1951).
 The original cover title was The Kid Cowboys of Boys' Ranch, shortened to Boys' Ranch after two issues; the subhead "Featuring Clay Duncan" remained throughout.
 Each issue featured a single page pinup at the beginning of the book along with a two-page centerspread.
 Each issue rounded off with various text and Western and Native American information pages such as "Boys' Ranch Club News", "How Cowboys Say It", "How To Ride a Horse", and "Now You Can Make Your Pair of Western Moccasins".

-According to Harry Mendryk, Boys' Ranch comprises two distinct groups.
-"The first three issues featured work by Kirby (with one exception), had three stories per issue, and the stories were longer.
+According to Harry Mendryk, Boys' Ranch comprises two distinct groups: "The first three issues featured work by Kirby (with one exception), had three stories per issue, and the stories were longer.
 For the final issues there is much less use of Kirby, only two stories per issue, and shorter stories.
-Actually each final issue had a single story, but broken into two chapters."
+Actually each final issue had a single story, but broken into two chapters".
 The first three issues average around thirty story pages; the last three issues average about twenty.
-The last three feature special "theme" stories, the US Cavalry Army, the Pony Express, the Great Train Robbery.
+The last three feature special "theme" stories, the US Cavalry Army, the Pony Express, and the Great Train Robbery.
 At least one of the themes was inspired by John Ford films; issue #4 was thought to show an influence from Ford's 'Cavalry Trilogy'.
-Besides Simon and Kirby, Mort Meskin, Marvin Stein, and Charles Nicholas are credited as contributors in the latter issues, with Meskin given pencil and inks credits on "I'll fight you for Lucy!" and inks over Kirby pencils on "The Bugle Blows at Bloody Knife."
+Besides Simon and Kirby, Mort Meskin, Marvin Stein, and Charles Nicholas are credited as contributors in the latter issues, with Meskin given pencil and inks credits on "I'll fight you for Lucy!" and inks over Kirby pencils on "The Bugle Blows at Bloody Knife".